 Measure student achievement using modes that adversely discriminate against a student with a disability; or Establish rules and policies that have the effect of limiting participation of students with disabilities in educational programs or activities.

 Faculty are not allowed independent discretion to refuse the implementation of an approved academic adjustment nor may the instructor modify the accommodation unless a formal appeal process has been conducted, as detailed in Admin Reg (AR) 4115 - Academic Adjustments for Students with Disabilities.
-The instructor should contact the Disabled Student Service (ext.
+The instructor should contact the Center for Students with Disabilities (ext.
 4265) with concerns and questions, and avoid approaches that may be perceived as intimidating by the student.

 Faculty may and should raise appropriate questions about: